 8. VELOCIFIRE Mechanical Wireless Keyboard

 This mechanical keyboard from VELOCIFIRE is made for copywriters, programmers, typists and those who enjoy a powerful type on a heavy duty keyboard.
-It’s got a strong signal that’s powerful enough to stay connected up to 26 feet from your computer, and it’s got a low-noise setting that adds a tactical bump to each key for a satisfying tactile typing experience.
-It also has a smart charging feature that allows you to charge it via USB and type at the same time so you won’t slow down your progress.
+It’s got a strong signal that can stay connected up to 26 feet from the computer and it has a low-noise setting that adds a tactical bump to each key for a satisfying typing experience.
+It also has a smart charging feature that allows users to charge it via USB and type at the same time so you won’t slow down your progress.

 Cons: Mechanical keyboards are louder than other brands and varieties.